 One of the most complex, but well-loved, is the Design Sprint.
 When it comes to our projects or core team meetings, we always find it handy to trust our sticky notes and stickers, most often integrating and hacking parts of the Design Sprint.

 Verdict: While yes, we still love this process, we just can’t help but feel bad for all the post-it notes and stickers that not only are they expensive, disposing so many only contributes less and less to helping the environment, too.
+It's also just more applicable to major decision-making that requires quite of a process, not so much with less important things.

 5. Decision Jam